esource-consortium/fhir-clinical-research/README.md

 The main distinguishing factor of the profiles contained in this guide is the emphasis on de-identification of patient data, and the usage/adoption of the "Research" FHIR Resources ``ResourceSubject`` and ``ResearchStudy``.

+FHIR servers must ensure that all lab results are associated with a protocol.
+Non protocol specific lab results SHOULD NOT be returned.

 ## Use Cases
 This implementation guide describes several use cases and sets search expectations for each.